Strilanc/Strilanc.github.io/_posts/2017-08-25-shor-algorithm.md

 For example, the state $\frac{1}{\sqrt{7}} \sum\_{k=0}^{6}|5k\rangle = \frac{1}{\sqrt{7}} |00000\rangle + \frac{1}{\sqrt{7}} |00101\rangle + \frac{1}{\sqrt{7}} |01010\rangle + \frac{1}{\sqrt{7}} |01111\rangle + \frac{1}{\sqrt{7}} |10100\rangle + \frac{1}{\sqrt{5}}|11001\rangle + \frac{1}{\sqrt{5}}|11110\rangle$ is a periodic state (with period five).
 The state $\frac{1}{\sqrt{7}} \sum\_{k=0}^{6}|5k+1\rangle$ is another, different, periodic state with period 5.

-At this point a lot of readers are probably thinking something along the lines "How do we know the quantum computer isn't just secretly in one of those states with non-zero-weight but we don't know which?
+At this point a certain subset readers are probably thinking something along the lines "Superposition?
+Bah!
+How do we know the quantum computer isn't just secretly in one of those states with non-zero-weight but we don't know which?
 How is this any different from a probability distribution?".

-The answer to that question is: because we can operate on the states, and you get different answers depending on whether or not you were in a superposition or a probability distribution of states.
+The answer to the "how know superpositions real?" question is: because we can operate on the states, and the outcomes of those operations differ depending on whether or not you started in a superposition of states or a single state (or in a probability distribution of states).
-The particular operation we care about for this post is quantum computers' ability to switch their own state into the frequency domain.
+The specific quantum operation we care about in this post is quantum computers' ability to switch their own state into the frequency domain.
+(I hope that just blew your mind a little bit.
+It definitely blew mine the first time I learned about it.)
-We can then sample the quantum computer's state and find out what the dominant frequencies are (if any).
+After applying this operation, sampling the quantum computer's state can tell us what the dominant frequencies of the state were (if any).

 The frequency spectrum of a single state is just a [sine wave](https://en.wikipedia.org/wiki/Sine_wave), smoothly oscillating up and down.
 By contrast, the frequency spectrum of a periodic signal is not smooth.
-Like the spectrograms from earlier, the frequency spectrum of periodic signals have sharp evenly-spaced peaks.
+Like the spectrograms from earlier, the frequency spectrums of periodic signals have sharp evenly-spaced peaks.
-Furthermore, the number of frequency peaks isn't a property of some individual state: it's equal to the spacing between states.
+Furthermore, the number of frequency peaks isn't a property of some individual state.
+The number of peaks is equal to the spacing between states.

-If the quantum computer was really in just one of the classical states, how would a property about the *spacing __between__ the possible states* getting into the output?
+(If the quantum computer was really in just one of the classical states, how would a property about the *spacing __between__ the possible states* getting into the output?
-The frequency spectrums tell a very clear story about what's really going on.
+The frequency spectrums tell a very clear story about what's really going on.)

-As an example, I prepared a periodic quantum state in my quantum circuit simulator Quirk.
+As a concrete example, I used my quantum circuit simulator Quirk to prepare a periodic quantum state.
 Then I used a [Quantum fourier transform operation](https://en.wikipedia.org/wiki/Quantum_Fourier_transform) to switch the state into its own frequency space.
 This is the result: